 OMR 1984 covers a wide range of subjects, including:

-- OMR 1984 is executed by the Directorate General of Mines Wellbeing (DGMS), a legal body under the Service of Work and Business.
-DGMS is responsible for inspection of oil mines to ensure that they are complying with OMR 1984.
+• OMR 1984 is executed by the Directorate General of Mines Wellbeing (DGMS), a legal body under the Service of Work and Business.
+DGMS is responsible for the inspection of oil mines to ensure that they are complying with OMR 1984.

 Here are some of the major provisions of OMR 1984:

-- Workers should be trained in safety procedures.OMR 1984 is a living document which is updated regularly to reflect changes in technology and security practices.
-It is an essential resource for oil mine owners, operators and workers in India.
+• Workers should be trained in safety procedures.OMR 1984 is a living document that is updated regularly to reflect changes in technology and security practices.
+It is an essential resource for oil mine owners, operators, and workers in India.

-- The Oil Mines Regulations, 1984 (OMR) are a set of regulations governing the safety of oil mines in India.
+• The Oil Mines Regulations, 1984 (OMR) are a set of regulations governing the safety of oil mines in India.
 They were enacted by the Ministry of Labour and Employment in 1984, and supersede the Oil Mines Regulations, 1933.
-The OMR are designed to prevent accidents and injuries in oil mines, and to ensure the health and safety of mine workers.
+The OMR is designed to prevent accidents and injuries in oil mines and to ensure the health and safety of mine workers.

-The OMR cover a wide range of topics, including:
+The OMR covers a wide range of topics, including:

 The prevention of fires and explosions in oil mines